Matafou/landmark/README.md

 This package provides so called "landmarks" to emacs.

-Landmarks are a fast navigation facility for emacs, based on emacs "registers", but faster to use.
+Landmarks are a fast navigation facility for emacs, very similar to bookmarks, but faster to use.
 Similarly to an emacs register, a landmark is a location where you might want to come back later.
-Unlike registers it is either
+Unlike bookmarks it is either:

 - a buffer (jumping back to a \"buffer landmark\" jumps to the buffer at its current point position)